Community and Collaboration

 Communicating with our stakeholders is important and we consider the needs, opinions and ideas of various groups that are affected by our business.

 Providing excellent customer service requires that we first understand the needs of our customers.
-In addition to helping our customers take advantage of rail’s four-to-one fuel-efficiency advantage over motor carriers, we also collaborate with them on service parameters to optimize the efficiency of each shipment.
+In addition to helping our customers take advantage of rail’s four-to-one fuel-efficiency advantage over motor carriers and the resulting emissions savings, we also collaborate with them on service parameters to optimize the efficiency of each shipment.
 This includes minimizing empty rail car returns, matching facility requirements to a customer's service plan, and designing efficient car loading plans.
 These steps avoid wasted resources, while allowing Union Pacific to provide service tailored to the customer's specifications.

 Union Pacific also helps customers expand into new markets.
 One visible area where that happens is in the transportation of components for renewable energy providers.
 We were the first railroad to offer door-to-door transportation for the wind turbine manufacturing industry, and we continue to play an important role in supporting renewable energy by providing the wind energy industry with safe and sustainable transportation.
 Union Pacific began shipping wind turbine components in 2003.
 In 2007, responding to growing interest in wind power technology, we joined the American Wind Energy Association (AWEA).